doronharitan/human_activity_recognition_LRCN/README.md

 ```

 - ##### Diverse human actions video test mode:

-    testing the accuracy of the model on a 80 frames** video showing diverse human actions.
+    Testing the accuracy of the model on a 80 frames** video showing diverse human actions.
 The video was created by random picking and grouping 5-frame* test videos (down-sampled test videos from the UCF-101 dataset, output of the preprocessing_data.py script).

    In this test mode a sliding window of X frames (args.num_frames_to_sample) would be passed on the continues video,